Student Reports

 Reports are sent home regularly

-Year 7 – each subject provides a report on each student three times per year
+Year 7 – each subject provides a report on each student twice per year

 Year 8 – each subject provides a report on each student twice a year

-Year 9 – each subject provides a report on each student three times per year, plus there will be an additional end of Key Stage 3 report
+Year 9 – each subject provides a report on each student once per year, with an additional report for Pre-Public exam results (PPE’s)

-Year 10 – each subject provides a report on each student three times per year, with an additional report for exam results
+Year 11 – each subject provides a report on each student twice per year with an additional report for Pre-Public exams (PPE’s)

-Year 12 – each subject provides a report on each student four times per year, with an additional report for exam results
+Year 12 – each subject provides a report on each student three times per year, with an additional report for Pre-Public exams (PPE’s)

 These reports, along with attendance and conduct figures, are sent home.
 They are a progress check and serve to highlight any problems, to ensure action is taken and also to highlight achievement.
 These reports are also available electronically, through the Learning Gateway, if parents have signed up to the E portal.

-For all assessments we collect classwork and homework grades (compulsory) and allow the entry of up to 3 Positive codes and 3 (needs) Improvement codes.
-In addition, each subject will give an action, for the student to focus on to improve progress.
+For all assessments we collect classwork and homework grades (compulsory) and allow the entry of 1 positive and 1 negative comment.
 At KS3 we also report on Current Grade so that parents can see how their child is progressing towards their end of year target.

 At KS4 and KS5 we collect Current Grade and the projected end of course Grade.
 So, for example, for Year 10 we collect the projected grade we expect the student to achieve at the end of Year 11 when they take their GCSEs.
 In Year 12 we collect the projected end Year 13 A level grades, but also in Year 12, for Level 3 BTECs or GCSE re-sits we collect projected grades for the end of the year (i.e. BTEC Certificate where taken/GCSE result).

-In KS3 Music, Drama, Compulsory PE and REACH lessons we do not use a system of target, current and projected grades.
+In KS3 Music, Drama, Compulsory PE and REACH lessons and in KS4 Compulsory PE and REACH.
+We do not use a system of target, current and projected grades.
 Instead these subjects use Strengths of Character grades.
 For further information on the grades used, their meanings and their hierarchy please click on the following links:

 Music Strength of Character/Ethos Grades